 Leganto is developed in accordance with the requirements of the DDA including Part III, as well as those of the American Disabilities Act 1990 (ADA).

 The accessibility of the Leganto interface for users (inc. HTML and CSS) follows leading international accessibility and industry standards: The W3C Web Content Accessibility Guidelines 2.0 level "Double-A", and Section 508 of the Rehabilitation Act (29 U.S.C.
 794d).
-We adhere to the following accessibility guidelines:

 Does Leganto comply with the UK Disability Discrimination Act?